How To Care for Messor Barbarus

 Introduction

-They usually store them in dedicated nest chambers called granaries, in which the climate is drier and the humidity levels are lower than in the other ones.
+They usually store them in dedicated nest chambers called granaries, where the climate is drier and the humidity levels are lower than in other chambers.

-They do that to prevent the seeds from germinating inside the nest.
+They do this to prevent the seeds from germinating inside the nest.
 Pretty clever, don’t you think?

 Messor barbarus is polymorphic, which means that the workers of this species have different sizes.
 The queen size ranges from 14 to 17 mm, and from 3 to 8 mm for the minor workers.
 The majors can reach a length of up to 14 mm, and in some cases, they can even equal the size of the queen!

 This species is very easy to recognize!
-They are very clumsy when walking around, and they are not at all very good climbers.
-The majors have an oversized big red head, which they use to break the seeds they eat.
+They are quite clumsy when walking around, and they are not very good climbers.
+The majors have an oversized, big red head, which they use to break the seeds they eat.

 Messor barbarus is monogyne, which means that the colonies of this species accept only one queen.